cyp3rr/Flost/README.md

 # Flost
-Frosty theme for Floorp
+Frosty theme for Floorp.

-CSS theme for Floorp
+⚠️ Floorp only.
+No Firefox Support.

+# Supported OS

+macOS ✅
+Windows 11 ✅
+Linux* ✅
+ChromeOS** ✅

+*Requires your own Compositor that supports blur effect.
+**Only the transparency.
+No blur effect.

+## Installation
-go to `about:config`
+Go to `about:config`

 add these booleans.